buttonsrtoys/mvvm_plus/README.md

 ## Views and View Models

-With MVVM+ you extend the `View` the way your extend a `StatelessWidget` widget.
+With MVVM+ you extend the View class the same way you extend StatelessWidget widget.
 E.g., you override the `build` function:

     class MyWidget extends View<MyWidgetViewModel> {
       MyWidget({super.key}) : super(viewModelBuilder: () => MyWidgetViewModel());
       @override
       Widget build(BuildContext context) {
-        return Text(viewModel.someText); // <- state is stored in your custom "viewModel" instance }
+        return Text(viewModel.someText); // <- your "viewModel" instance
       }
+    }

-Your `ViewModel` subclass is a Dart class that inherits from `ViewModel`:
+Your ViewModel subclass is a Dart class that inherits from ViewModel:

     class MyWidgetViewModel extends ViewModel {
       String someText;